BAfoSHO/webCrawler/README.md

 I have engineered a versatile web crawler with two operational modes:

 🕸️ Scrape Mode <br>
-Purpose: Harvest cookies directly from your chosen websites.
+Purpose: Harvest cookies directly from your chosen websites. <br>
 Function: Feed it URLs and it meticulously scrapes cookies from each site.

 🔍 Research Mode <br>
-Purpose: Simulate a Google search experience.
+Purpose: Simulate a Google search experience. <br>
 Function: Input keywords, and it fetches top-ranking websites related to your query.